-The Research Administration and Compliance Office (RAC), led by Interim Associate Vice Chancellor for Research Patrick Schlesinger, is the administrative office at UC Berkeley responsible for facilitating and ensuring campus compliance with federal, state, and university regulations pertaining to research administration, including policies governing research animal care and use, human research subjects protection, financial conflict of interest in research, and grants and contracts administration.
+The Research Administration and Compliance Office (RAC), led by Kairi Williams, Assistant Vice Chancellor — Research Administration and Compliance, is the administrative office at UC Berkeley responsible for facilitating and ensuring campus compliance with federal, state, and university regulations pertaining to research administration, including policies governing research animal care and use, human research subjects protection, financial conflict of interest in research, and grants and contracts administration.
 RAC is under the purview of the Office of the Vice Chancellor for Research.
 RAC includes the campus support offices described below.

 Animal Care and Use